 It has taken me a lifetime to learn that inter-dependency is much, much more effective and produces far greater and more beautiful results.

+2) Separation – the Pastor’s Trouble Maker

 The great sin--basically the ONLY sin--is this separation, the breaking of relationships.